Upper School

 • Listening to Dead People

 At their worst, narratives from the place between life and eternity promise inanely that everything will be okay.
 We won’t read those books!
-At their best these narratives challenge us to see that the unexamined life is wasted; that we must accept ourselves and others; that it is difficult to see ourselves as the object of others’ consciousnesses; that right actions are rarely easy and that wrong actions often seem right; that life is more complex, difficult, and beautiful than we ever dreamed; and that everything will not be even vaguely okay unless we make it so.
+At their best, these narratives challenge us to see that the unexamined life is wasted; that we must accept ourselves and others; that it is difficult to see ourselves as the object of others’ consciousnesses; that right actions are rarely easy and that wrong actions often seem right; that life is more complex, difficult and beautiful than we ever dreamed; and that everything will not be even vaguely okay unless we make it so.
+How do we do that?
+Join us and join the debate!

-To explore these texts and debate their implications, we will explore aspects of Buddhist, Christian, and other belief systems, and we will consider the intersections of those beliefs with funerary practices, everyday acts, philosophy, and big questions about existence and reality.
+To explore these texts and debate their implications, we will explore aspects of Buddhist, Christian and other belief systems, and we will consider the intersections of those beliefs with funerary practices, everyday acts, philosophy and big questions about existence and reality.

-We will explore various stories of the dead told in various ways, refine our skills as readers and analytical writers, and spin a few tales--some fictional, some factual--from beyond the grave.
+We will explore various stories of the dead told in various ways, refine our skills as readers and analytical writers, and spin a few tales—some fictional, some factual—from beyond the grave.

-Texts may include: “Elegy Written in a Country Churchyard,” Thomas Gray (1751), The Posthumous Memoir of Bras Cubas , Machado de Assis (1881), Spoon River Anthology, Edgar Lee Masters (1914), “The Love Song of J. Alfred Prufrock,” T.S.
-Eliot (1915), Our Town, Thornton Wilder (1938), No Exit, Jean Paul Sartre (1944), The Third Policeman, Flann O’Brien (1967), Beloved, Toni Morrison (1987), A Tale for the Time Being, Ruth Ozecki (2013), Lincoln in the Bardo, George Saunders (2017), Sing, Unburied, Sing, Jesmyn Ward (2017), and Where Reasons End, Yiyun Li (2019).
+Texts may include: “Elegy Written in a Country Churchyard” by Thomas Gray (1751), Spoon River Anthology by Edgar Lee Masters (1914), “The Love Song of J. Alfred Prufrock” by T.S.
+Eliot (1915), Our Town by Thornton Wilder (1938), No Exit by Jean Paul Sartre (1944), The Third Policeman by Flann O’Brien (1967), Beloved by Toni Morrison (1987), A Tale for the Time Being by Ruth Ozecki (2013), Lincoln in the Bardo by George Saunders (2017), Sing, Unburied, Sing by Jesmyn Ward (2017) and Afterlife by Julia Alvarez (2020).

-Film and TV may include: Sunset Boulevard, dir.
-Billy Wilder (1950), Beetlejuice, dir.
-Tim Burton (1988), Donnie Darko, dir.
+Film and TV may include: Sunset Boulevard dir.
+Billy Wilder (1950), Beetlejuice dir.
+Tim Burton (1988), Donnie Darko dir.
 Richard Kelly (2001), and “Silence in the Library” and “Forests of the Dead” (2008) from the Dr. Who series.

 • Advanced Placement English Exams

-During the spring semester, Juniors and Seniors who wish to take the AP Language and Composition exam and/or the AP Literature and Composition exam may take advantage of an after-school review program in the appropriate AP English test-taking strategies.
+During the spring semester, juniors and seniors who wish to take the AP Language and Composition exam and/or the AP Literature and Composition exam may take advantage of an after-school review program in the appropriate AP English test-taking strategies.
 These sessions will be provided by the English Department.

 English: Minor Courses

-List of 10 items.
+List of 15 items.

 • The Vision: Multiple Views, Rich Media